YourmixJNR/Pescademy-Countdown/README.md

 # Pescademy Countdown

 Pescademy Countdown is a dynamic landing page project focused on learning and practicing web development skills.
-The project features a countdown timer, user registration, and email verification using JavaScript, PHP, and SQL.
+The project features a countdown timer, user subscription, and email verification using JavaScript, PHP, and SQL.

 ## Description

 Pescademy Countdown serves as a platform for practicing and showcasing various web development concepts.
 The project includes:

 - A dynamic countdown timer using JavaScript.
-- User registration and email verification using PHP and SQL.
+- User subscription and email verification using PHP and SQL.
 - A landing page interface that engages users and captures their interest.

 ## Getting Started